impallari/Contextual-Kerning-Tool/README.md

-# Contexual-Kerning-Tool
+# Contexual Kerning Tool

-The "Contextual Kerning Tool" aids your kerning process.
+The "Contextual Kerning Tool" is an aid to the kerning process

 ## Spliting the Dictionary in Two